tebbeh-dev/ModdedValheimLauncher/README.md

 # Modded Valheim Launcher
 A game launcher made for modded Valheim.
 I would recommend using this in a fresh Valheim folder.

-*ATTENTION*
+**ATTENTION**
 manifest.json (https://github.com/tebbeh-dev/ModdedValheimLauncher/blob/main/manifest.json) will always be up to date with what me and my friends are using.
-Make sure to change those values to what you prefer.
+Make sure to change those values to what you prefer (Make sure to read https://github.com/tebbeh-dev/ModdedValheimLauncher#how-to-use).

 # Requirements
 - Runs on PowerShell and requires PowerShell version 7+ (https://github.com/PowerShell/PowerShell/releases).